mrsac7/placement-resources/Confluent/README.md

 You are given a tree with $n$ nodes.
 Each node has a value has a value assigned with it.
 The cost of a path is defined as the summation of all the values assigned to nodes that belong to the path.

-The root of the tre is node number $1$.
+The root of the tree is node number $1$.

 **Cost of path example**